josh-works/intermediate_ruby_obstacle_course/nokogiri_webscraping_readme.md

 - list of all the characters in all the shows in this document
 - Get the characters who performed in Dramas
 - Get the first drama name back in _four_ different ways
+- get the names of sitcoms

 ### parts.xml

 - Get all the tires belonging to 'http://aliceautoparts.com/' using `xpath`
 - Get all the tires belonging to an `xmlns` value of `http://bobsbikes.com/` using `xpath`
+- get the first set of tires (alices auto parts) using `css`
+- get _just the names of the tires_ in an array

 ### atom.xml